Sheikh Said: The rebellion

 Sheikh Said appealed to all Muslims of Turkey to join in the rebellion being planned.
 The tribes which actually participated were mostly Kurds.
-Kurds of the Xormak and Herkî, two Kurdish-Qizilbash tribes were the most active and effective opponents of this rebellion. experience in confronting the Turkish government.
+Kurds of the Xormak and Herkî, two Kurdish-Qizilbash tribes were the most active and effective opponents of this rebellion.
 The Azadî, and several officers from the Ottoman empire have supported the rebellion.
 Robert Olson states that viewing the several sources, a number of 15'000 rebels is about the average of the involved rebels in the revolt.

 The men of his brother-in-law, Colonel Halit Beg, said that they would inform the League of Nations, that there were no state military forces in the region and that they could easily capture the region.
 He prepared a fatwa of rebellion against the Republic and the revolutions and wrote that the lives and property of those who supported the revolutions were halal.
 He sent the fatwa to the elders of the tribes.
 The Hormekî tribe in Varto announced that they would not comply with the uprising because they were pro-state.
 When Sheikh Said was invited to the Bitlis War Court to testify, he did not go to testify because he was old and sick, and his statement was taken in Hınıs.
 After wandering around Diyarbakır, Bingöl, Ergani and Genç regions for about a month, he settled in his brother's house in Dicle on February 13, 1925.
 The uprising started ahead of schedule due to the conflict that broke out in Piran over the gendarmerie's attempt to arrest 5 criminals.

 Turkish soldiers encircling Palu, Çapakçur (present-day: Bingöl), Genc (present-day: Kaleköy, Solhan), Piran, Hani, Lice, Ergani, Egil and Silvan, Cumhuriyet Newspaper, 30 March 1925.

 Following the suppression of the Beytüssebap revolt, the Turks attempted to prevent an other rebellion.
 In February 1925, they moved into the Piran (today called Dicle) area to detain some Kurdish notables, but were prevented by from it by men loyal to Sheikh Said.
 The intrusion by the Turkish army provoked Kurds around Sheikh Said, and reportedly they have either killed or arrested all the Turkish officers in the areas under their control.
 On 13 February 1925, Sheikh Said addressed the people in his sermon in the Piran mosque and stated:

 The madrasahs were closed.
 The Ministry of Religion and Foundations was abolished and the schools of religion were connected to the National Education.
 In the newspapers, a number of irreligious writers dare to insult the Prophet and extend the language of our Prophet.
 If I can do it today, I will start fighting myself and try to raise religion.